cigroup-ol/windml/doc/roadmap.rst

 Release 0.3
 -----------

-The following features will be implemented and realised for the release 0.3:
+The following features will be implemented in release 0.3:

 * Additional data sets

-    * AEMO data set
+    * *AEMO*
-    * OWIDA data set
+    * *OWIDA*

-* Ramp statistics and examples
+* Ramp statistics and forecasting
-* Aggregated Power Mapping
+* Aggregated power mapping